Are You Getting the Best Out of Your Senior Leadership Team?

 However, having the right approach to designing the team can improve the odds of developing a group of leaders who can complement the CEO’s strengths, while also working together well and carrying out corporate strategy.
 You need to consider the leadership team’s strategic abilities, operational knowledge, and emotional intelligence.
 Their ability to work together as peers is just as important as their ability to manage their own direct reports.

-If the CEO can play the role of team developer successfully, the leadership team will function more effectively.
+If the CEO can play the role of team developer successfully, the senior leadership team will function more effectively.
 The executive team will perform better, but they’ll also learn to think differently, both individually and together.

 When your senior leadership team is functioning at its best, the team members will be:

 - Thinking like a strategic team and functional experts, simultaneously;

 - Meshing the “tribal rules” of their own origins with those of very different teammates;

 - Agreeing on interaction rules and team dynamics that allow both fluid, independent function and consistent collaboration;